loadsys/cakephp-codesniffer/README.md

 :warning: This code is designed to target Cake 3.x projects, for Cake 2.x projects, use one of the latests `2.x` releases of this project.

+## Notable Style Differences

+This ruleset is basically [PSR-2](http://www.php-fig.org/psr/psr-2/) with the following diferences:

+* Tabs are used for indenting instead of spaces.
+1 character is better than 4.
+The other arguments for "fine grained alignment" are a failure of editing tools, not the tab character itself.
+Resorting to spaces is the wrong solution to the problem. _(See [Elastic Tabstops](http://nickgravgaard.com/elastic-tabstops/).)_
+* Opening braces universally go on the same line as their block opener.
+This applies to classes, functions, methods and all control structures.
+We prefer a single consistent bracing rule.

+Other items that are inherited but worth pointing out anyway:

+* Namespaces are mandatory for classes.
+* Short array syntax is mandatory.
+* Final commas in multi-line arrays are mandatory (soon).

 ## Installation

 Install these code sniffs via composer in your project: